vossisboss/wagtail/docs/getting_started/tutorial.md

 template that uses Wagtail's tags.
 Django will throw a `TemplateSyntaxError` if the tags aren't loaded.

+[//]: <> (Let's put a section here on structure that is a bit clearer about how structure is organized than that current note at the top.)

 ## A basic blog

+[//]: <> (Let's make the blog the whole tutorial instead of a section of the tutorial.)

 We are now ready to create a blog.
 To do so, run `python manage.py startapp blog` to create a new app in your Wagtail site.